top of page

 â€‹

 Once we align our goals for the technical aspects, I ask for two words that you'd like to embody your design.
 Think of this as the soul of the knife... the origin story.
-Every part of the design process is inspired by this spark, so go with your gut instinct!
+Every part of the design process is inspired by this spark, so your gut instinct is usually a great teacher.
 The words I've gotten have been so varied and it is one my favorite parts of the craft to dive into an intentional aesthetic construction process to tastefully hit your brief.

 PXL_20251031_134400437~2.jpg